Scotch bonnet: Cuisine

 Scotch bonnets are used in many cuisines worldwide for hot sauces and condiments.
 They are compared to habaneros, since both are cultivars of the same species, with the same level of heat and pungency.
-However, scotch bonnets have a sweeter flavour profile and stouter shape.
+However, scotch bonnets have a sweeter flavour profile, often described as fruity or citrus-like, and a stouter shape.

 Scotch bonnets are mostly used in Caribbean, West African, Sri Lankan, and Maldivian cuisines and pepper sauces.
 In Jamaica, scotch bonnets are key ingredients in various Jamaican dishes, such as jerk, which is also of Taino origin and indigenous to the island.
+They are commonly blended into jerk marinades, pepper sauces, soups, stews, and curries.
+Some Jamaican dishes that use scotch bonnets include jerk chicken, curry goat, escovitch fish, peppered shrimp, and rice and peas.

 In Latin American cuisine, it may be used as a substitute for similar peppers, like habaneros.
 Scotch bonnets are used in coastal Nicaragua, Costa Rica, Honduras, Panama and San Andrés for Caribbean-styled recipes adopted from Jamaica, such as rice and peas, rondón, and beef patties— as well as, other dishes like sous and ceviche.

 Scotch bonnet peppers in a Brazilian market, in Tabatinga— a town along the Amazon River.

 A single ripe scotch bonnet pepper.